Conic divisorial ideals of toric rings and applications to Hibi rings and stable set rings

-Moreover, the endomorphism ring of the direct sum of some conic modules of $R$ may be a non-commutative crepant resolution (NCCR), which is a special class of NCRs and was introduced by Van den Bergh (\cite{VdB3}) in the context of non-commutative algebraic geometry.
-In particular, NCCRs constructed in this way are called toric NCCRs, and it is known that the following toric rings have toric NCCRs: \begin{itemize} \item Gorenstein toric rings whose class groups are $\ZZ$ (\cite{VdB3}); \item Gorenstein Hibi rings whose class groups are $\ZZ^2$ (\cite{Nak2}); \item $3$-dimensional Gorenstein toric rings (\cite{Bro, IU, SpVdB2}); \item Segre products of polynomial rings (\cite{HN}); \item Gorenstein edge rings of complete multipartite graphs (\cite{HM}). \end{itemize} However, there is an example of a toric ring which have no toric NCCRs (\cite[Example 9.1]{SpVdB}) while toric rings always have NCRs as mentioned in Theorem~\ref{thm2}.
-In general, the existence of NCCRs for Gorenstein toric rings is still open.
+Moreover, the endomorphism ring of the direct sum of ``some" conic modules of $R$ may be a non-commutative crepant resolution (NCCR), which is a special class of NCRs and was introduced by Van den Bergh (\cite{VdB3}) in the context of non-commutative algebraic geometry.
+In particular, NCCRs constructed in this way are called toric NCCRs.
+Although toric rings always have NCRs as mentioned in Theorem~\ref{thm2}, there exists an example of a toric ring which has no toric NCCRs (\cite[Example 9.1]{SpVdB}).
+Nevertheless, various classes of toric rings admitting toric NCCRs have also been extensively studied.
+For instance, it is known that the following toric rings have toric NCCRs: \begin{itemize} \item Gorenstein toric rings whose class groups are $\ZZ$ (\cite{VdB3}); \item Gorenstein Hibi rings whose class groups are $\ZZ^2$ (\cite{Nak2}); \item $3$-dimensional Gorenstein toric rings (\cite{Bro, IU, SpVdB2}); \item Segre products of polynomial rings (\cite{HN}); \item Gorenstein edge rings of complete multipartite graphs (\cite{HM}). \end{itemize} However, in general, the existence of NCCRs for Gorenstein toric rings is still open.

-Therefore, in the construction of NCCRs, it is natural and important to classify MCM divisorial ideals (including conic ones) of certain class of toric rings.
-Indeed, it has been investigated in some classes of toric rings.
-For example, a classification of MCM divisorial ideals is given in the case of toric rings whose divisor class group are $\ZZ$ or $\ZZ^2$ (\cite{Sta1,VdB1}).
+In the construction of NCCRs, it is natural and important to classify MCM divisorial ideals (including conic ones) of certain class of toric rings.
+It has been investigated in some classes of toric rings.
+For example, a classification of MCM divisorial ideals is given in the case of toric rings whose divisor class groups are $\ZZ$ or $\ZZ^2$ (\cite{Sta1,VdB1}).
 Furthermore, a description of conic divisorial ideals is also given in the case of Hibi rings (\cite{HN}) and edge rings of complete multipartite graphs (\cite{HM}).